jfinkels/json-api/format/index.md

 }
 ```

-A logical collection of resources (e.g., the target of a to-many relationship)
+A logical collection of resources (for example, the target of a to-many
-**MUST** be represented as an array, even if it only contains one item.
+relationship) **MUST** be represented as an array, even if it only contains one
-A logically singular resource (e.g., the target of a to-one relationship)
+item.
+A logically singular resource (for example, the target of a to-one
-**MUST** be represented as a single resource object.
+relationship) **MUST** be represented as a single resource object.

 Error objects **MUST** appear under a top-level key named `"errors"`.